-Appendix A: Overview of tyre storage regulations in Australia
+Appendix A: Overview of tyre transportation, storage and processing regulations in Australia

-Australia (Federal)
+National (Federal)

 Transport

 Nationally, tyres are listed as a 'controlled waste' in List 1 of Schedule A of the National Environmental Protection (Movement of Controlled Waste between States and Territories) Measure 2004 (Controlled Waste NEPM).
 The NEPM has established a national system to track the transport movements of controlled waste between States and Territories and developed nationally recognised licences for interstate transporters.
 While, the interstate transport of tyres is regulated via this legislation, there is no federal control over the storage of tyres.